Course approval,withdrawal and examination attempts

 You can only complete course approval in the semester in which the course is taught.

-You will not be permitted to sit an examination if you have not passed the course approval.
-You will receive an email from us if you have not passed the coursework requirements.
+You will receive an email from us if you have not passed the course approval requirements.
 You may respond to this email if you think that an error has occurred.

 The criteria for course approval are stated in Section 4-2 Prerequisite knowledge and course approval in the Regulations for full-time study programmes at NHH.